-How to build your own Hot Wire CNC foam cutter.
-Firstly if you’re not sure what a hot wire cnc foam cutter is, then let me explain.
+How to build your own Hot Wire CNC foam cutter, by doing it yourself.
+Firstly if you’re not sure what a hot wire CNC foam cutter is, then let me explain.
 Most types of foam can be cut with a hot wire and if you can control the wire accurately then you can make wings and fuselages for RC airplanes and many other things e.g. signs.
 Its possible to do without a CNC (Computer Numerical Control) machine just by guiding a hot wire over templates.
 This method is less expensive and is a good place to start on the hot wire cnc foam cutter journey.
 You’ll get good experience of working with a hot wire.
 My Super VC10 wings were made this way before I had my machine.

 Is it difficult to build ?

-No. If you are reasonably practical and maybe RC modeller then you have all the skills you need.
+No. If you are reasonably practical and maybe an RC modeller then you have all the skills you need.
 Don’t be put off by the electronics.
 It can look quite daunting but if you follow my articles on the website or download the eBook you have all the information you need.
 If you do need help reach out to me via the contact page and I’ll get back to you with some suggestions.
 I get quite a lot of questions from all over the world asking for advice and recommendations on parts to buy.
-I’ve provided links to all the parts I’ve used and some other that I’ve researched.
+I’ve provided links to all the parts I’ve used and others that can be used.

 Why build one?